 Installation

-Installation is straight forward: first insert the bracket onto the track, then insert the holder into the holder, install the screw in the back closest to the wall first, and finish with the 2nd screw.
+Installation is straight forward: first insert the metal bracket onto the track, then insert the holder into the bracket, install the screw in the back closest to the wall first, and finish with the 2nd screw.

 The most difficult and time consuming task is to install the tracks onto the wall, all properly aligned vertically and spaced equally.

 I first identified the position of the studs with a stud finder and set the first track.
-Not wanting to install the ugly big horizontal flat hanger bar that eack track is supposed to hang from, each of my tracks independently hangs on the wall via screws.
-They were all aligned vertically with a level on top of a shelf board.
+Not wanting to install the ugly big horizontal flat hanger bar that eack track is supposed to hang from, each of my tracks independently hangs on the wall with screws.
+They were all aligned horizontally with a level on top of a shelf board.

 And voila, the pig sty before: